nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1e.
-The resulting edited lecture has the same name as another lecture in the module.
+The resulting edited lecture is a duplicate of another lecture in the module.
   - 1e1.
 Le Tracker shows an error message.

     Use case ends.